Emmeline B. Wells, A Thinking Woman

 By Barbara Jones Brown

-Emmeline became one of the early women in the nation to vote when Utah Territory granted women’s suffrage in 1870.
+Emmeline became one of the early women in the nation to vote when Utah Territory extended suffrage to women citizens in 1870.
 She then joined the fight for women to be able to vote throughout the United States.
-After she led Utah women in sending long petitions to Washington D.C. demanding a Constitutional amendment granting national women’s suffrage, Elizabeth Cady Stanton and Susan B. Anthony invited Wells to represent Utah at their 1879 National Woman’s Suffrage Association convention in Washington.
-There Wells addressed the convention and joined others in speaking before Congressional committees and President and First Lady Rutherford B. and Lucy Hayes.
+After she led Utah women in sending long petitions to Washington D.C. asking for a federal women’s suffrage amendment, Elizabeth Cady Stanton and Susan B. Anthony invited Wells to represent Utah at their 1879 National Woman Suffrage Association (NWSA) convention in Washington.
+There, Wells addressed the convention and was seated on the stand as a voting woman from Utah.
+She also joined others in speaking before Congressional committees and President and First Lady Rutherford B. and Lucy Hayes.

 “This was a valuable experience,” Wells wrote, for although Utah women then had the voting rights that most American women did not, “there was much to learn from the great leaders who had been laboring in the cause of women’s enfranchisement for more than thirty years.”
-Wells maintained lifelong friendships with Anthony, Stanton, and other national suffrage leaders, representing Utah in the National Woman Suffrage Association and the National and International Councils of Women for the nearly three decades.
-Shortly before Anthony died, she had one of her gold rings sent to Wells as a token of their friendship.
+Wells maintained lifelong friendships with Anthony, Stanton, and other national suffrage leaders, representing Utah in the NWSA, National American Woman Suffrage Association, and the National and International Councils of Women for the nearly three decades.
+Shortly before Anthony died, she sent one of her gold rings to Wells as a token of their friendship.

-The U.S. Congress rescinded all Utah women’s voting rights through the Edmunds-Tucker Act of 1887.
+The U.S. Congress rescinded all Utah women’s voting rights through the Edmunds-Tucker Act in 1887.
 Congress passed the act in an effort to end the Mormon practice of polygamy in Utah and any political support for it.
 Outraged after losing the voting franchise they had exercised for seventeen years, Wells led Utah’s suffragists in battling to regain the ballot.
-Through their tireless lobbying efforts, they ensured that equal suffrage was included in Utah’s Constitution when Utah became a state in 1896.
+She served as president of the Woman Suffrage Association of Utah during the Utah’s constitutional convention and worked to persuade male politicians to include women’s voting rights in the state constitution they would propose to Congress.
+Wells’ and others’ tireless lobbying efforts ensured that equal suffrage was included in Utah’s Constitution when Utah became a state in 1896.
+This made Utah just the third suffrage state behind Wyoming (1890) and Colorado (1893).